KoBeWi/Metroidvania-System/README.md

 ![](Media/EditorSceneAssign.gif)

+Each scene can be assigned to a single room only.
+When a scene is already assigned to a room and you try to assign it to another one, the previous room assignment will be removed.

 #### Custom Elements mode

 In this mode you can draw custom elements, like special multi-cell markers, elevators, map labels, anything.
 They need to be first [defined in the main config](#general-settings).
 Elements in the editor are drawn as rectangles, but they occupy only their top-left cell.
 Use LMB to draw an element and RMB on its origin cell to erase it.
 You can provide a custom String data that will be passed to the draw callback of the element.